ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - Separation of fix and test generation
 - Codemonkeys patch generation is iterative, while Agentless generates each patch IID.

+Having reviewed both frameworks, we now turn to the kinds of experiments we want to enable with our new design.
+These experiments will help us understand which aspects of each framework are most effective and how they might be combined.

 # Anticipated Experiments

 The following experiments represent possible research directions our design should support.
 While neither exhaustive nor prioritized, these examples illustrate the kinds of flexibility and modularity our system needs to enable.